Skip to content

 satisfies all of the requirements of the `Sendable` protocol,

-which would normally make it sendable.
+which normally makes it sendable.

 However,